-All The Details About Prince Harry & Meghan Markle's Wedding We Know So Far
+All The Details About Harry & Meghan's Wedding We Know So Far

 In the weeks since Prince Harry and Meghan Markle announced their engagement, the world has been aflutter with rumors and speculation about their nuptials.
 While plenty of information has yet to come, there are quite a few details about Prince Harry and Meghan Markle's wedding we know so far, and a couple rumors that sound pretty likely, too.